Janphan/Finnish-Vocabulary-Learning-App/README.md

 **Current Dataset:**

-- **High-quality vocabulary words** with authentic Finnish-English translations
+- **4,400 high-quality vocabulary words** with authentic Finnish-English translations
-- **Multiple categories** including semantic topics and grammatical parts of speech
+- **16 categories** including semantic topics and grammatical parts of speech
 - **Difficulty levels** based on CEFR standards and usage frequency
 - **Contextual examples** for better understanding and usage